Betamax: HiFi audio upgrade

 In June 1983, Sony introduced high fidelity audio to videotape as Beta Hi-Fi.
 For NTSC, Beta HiFi worked by placing a pair of FM carriers between the chroma (C) and luminance (Y) carriers, a process known as frequency multiplexing.
 Each head had a specific pair of carriers; in total, four individual channels were employed.
 Head A recorded its hi-fi carriers at 1.38(L) and 1.68(R) MHz, and the B head employed 1.53 and 1.83 MHz.
 The result was audio with an 80 dB dynamic range, with less than 0.005% wow and flutter.

 Prior to the introduction of Beta Hi-Fi, Sony shifted the Y carrier up by 400 kHz to make room for the four FM carriers that would be needed for Beta Hi-Fi.
 All Beta machines incorporated this change, plus the ability to hunt for a lower frequency pre-AFM Y carrier.
 Sony incorporated an "antihunt" circuit, to stop the machine hunting for a Y carrier that was not there.

 Some Sony NTSC models were marketed as "Hi-Fi Ready" (with an SL-HFR prefix to the model's number instead of the usual SL or SL-HF).
 These Betamax decks looked like a regular Betamax model, except for a special 28-pin connector on the rear.
-If the user desired a Beta Hi-Fi model but lacked the funds at the time, he could purchase an "SL-HFRxx" and at a later date purchase the separate Hi-Fi Processor.
+If the user desired a Beta Hi-Fi model but lacked the funds at the time, they could purchase an "SL-HFRxx" and at a later date purchase the separate Hi-Fi Processor.
 Sony offered two outboard Beta Hi-Fi processors, the HFP-100 and HFP-200.
 They were identical except that the HFP-200 was capable of multi-channel TV sound, with the word "stereocast" printed after the Beta Hi-Fi logo.
 This was possible because unlike a VHS Hi-Fi deck, an NTSC Betamax did not need an extra pair of heads.
 The HFP-x00 would generate the needed carriers which would be recorded by the attached deck, and during playback, the AFM carriers would be passed to the HFP-x00.
 They also had a small "fine tracking" control on the rear panel for difficult tapes.